neilgiri/antigen/README.md

-*This project is forked from [antigen](https://github.com/trvrb/antigen).
-Here, I wanted a simple SIRS model, so I stripped out all the stuff about virus phenotypes.
+*This is a streamlined branch, where I wanted a simple SIRS model with all the stuff about virus phenotypes stripped out.
 This should run significantly faster than Antigen.*

 **Epidemic** implements an SIRS epidemiological model, where hosts make contacts trasmitting infection and also recover from infection.
 During the simulation, the genealogy of infection is tracked.

 Population structure is implemented in terms of discrete demes.
 Contacts within a deme occur through standard mass action, while contacts between demes occur at some fraction of the rate of